awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + **items.html**
 + **layout.html**

-The following illustration shows these files.
+The following figure shows these files.

 ![AWS Tracking Application](images/AWT3.png)

-The **login.html** file is the login page that lets a user log into the application.
-This html file contains a form that sends a request to the **/login** handler that is defined in the **MainController**.
-After a successful login, the **index.html** is used as the application's home view.
+The **login.html** file is the login page where a user logs into the application.
+This HTML file contains a form that sends a request to the **/login** handler that is defined in the **MainController** class.
+After a successful login, the **index.html** file is used as the application's home view.
 The **add.html** file represents the view for adding an item to the system.
 The **items.html** file is used to view and modify the items.
-Finally, the **layout.html** represents the menu visible in all views.
+Finally, the **layout.html** file represents the menu visible in all views.

-#### Login HTML file
+#### login.html

 The following HTML code represents the login form.